 With these facts before us, we turn to the "prophetic" narrative of them, in their spiritual import on the theocracy.
-As regards the history which we have been hitherto reading from the Assyrian monuments, 10 the account in 2 Kings 18:13-19. keeps so parallel with what is written in Isaiah 36, 37, as similarly that in 2 Kings 20, with Isaiah 38 and 39 (with the exception of Hezekiah's hymn of praise, Isaiah 38:9-20), that a connection between the two is apparent.
-Whether either of them, and which, was derived from the other, 11 are questions which have been differently answered by critics.
-Probably - for we are dealing in great measure with conjectures - both look back upon a common original, which, in the Book of Kings and in the prophecies of Isaiah, is presented respectively in a manner accordant with the spirit and object of each of those works.
-12 It is another question whether this original account "in the Book of the Kings of Judah and Israel" was not written by the prophet Isaiah himself, as seems indicated in 2 Chronicles 32:3213 In any case, the narrative in the Book of Chronicles, which, in accordance with its general spirit, so largely dwells on the Temple reformation of Hezekiah, seems an abbreviated summary of the two other accounts, although containing some notable peculiarities of its own.14
+As regards the history which we have been hitherto reading from the Assyrian monuments, ^{fk10} the account in 42802 Kings 18:13-19. keeps so parallel with what is written in 4280Isaiah 36, 37, as similarly that in 42802 Kings 20, with Isaiah 38 and 39 (with the exception of Hezekiah's hymn of praise, 4280Isaiah 38:9-20), that a connection between the two is apparent.
+Whether either of them, and which, was derived from the other, ^{fk11} are questions which have been differently answered by critics.
+Probably - for we are dealing in great measure with conjectures - both look back upon a common original, which, in the Book of Kings and in the prophecies of Isaiah, is presented respectively in a manner accordant with the spirit and object of each of those works.^{fk12} It is another question whether this original account "in the Book of the Kings of Judah and Israel" was not written by the prophet Isaiah himself, as seems indicated in 40002 Chronicles 32:32^{fk13} In any case, the narrative in the Book of Chronicles, which, in accordance with its general spirit, so largely dwells on the Temple reformation of Hezekiah, seems an abbreviated summary of the two other accounts, although containing some notable peculiarities of its own.^{fk14}

-The Biblical narrative opens with a brief reference to the first part of the campaign, when Sennacherib detached a corps which laid waste Judah and took the principal towns along the route15 (2 Kings 18:13; Isaiah 36:1).
-In 2 Chronicles 32:1-8, the various preparations are also noticed16 which Hezekiah had made, with advice of "his princes and mighty men," when he felt certain of the danger threatening Jerusalem.
+The Biblical narrative opens with a brief reference to the first part of the campaign, when Sennacherib detached a corps which laid waste Judah and took the principal towns along the route^{fk15} (42832 Kings 18:13; 4280Isaiah 36:1).
+In 4812 Chronicles 32:1-8, the various preparations are also noticed^{fk16} which Hezekiah had made, with advice of "his princes and mighty men," when he felt certain of the danger threatening Jerusalem.
 First among them was the cutting off of the water-supply for a besieging army.
 To the west of Jerusalem runs from north to south the valley of Gihon.
-The rain-water and that coming from the hills around was stored in two pools, the upper (Isaiah 22:11 - the modern Birket Mamilla), and the lower (Isaiah 22:9 the modern Pool of the Patriarch17), which were connected by an open conduit.
-As the upper pool lay outside the city walls and would supply the wants of a besieging army, Hezekiah covered it in, and by an aqueduct brought its waters into a large reservoir or "lake," "between the two walls" of the upper and the lower city (Isaiah 22:11; comp.
-2 Kings 20:20; 2 Chronicles 32:30).
-But some writers conjecture 18 that in ancient times (although not at present) there may have been a spring or brook near the upper port, which Hezekiah also covered in, diverting its waters into the city19 (2 Chronicles 32:30).
-Further, he repaired all the walls that were broken down, "and raised (heightened) upon it (the) towers," 20 and repaired (built?) "the other wall without" - probably that which inclosed the lower city - as well as "Millo, in the city of David," probably a strong tower with fortified buildings at the western side of the Tyropoeon, or Valley of Cheesemongers.
+The rain-water and that coming from the hills around was stored in two pools, the upper (2020Isaiah 22:11 - the modern Birket Mamilla), and the lower (2209Isaiah 22:9 - the modern Pool of the Patriarch^{fk17}), which were connected by an open conduit.
+As the upper pool lay outside the city walls and would supply the wants of a besieging army, Hezekiah covered it in, and by an aqueduct brought its waters into a large reservoir or "lake," "between the two walls" of the upper and the lower city writers conjecture^{fk18} that in ancient times (although not at present) there may have been a spring or brook near the upper port, which Hezekiah also covered in, diverting its waters into the city^{fk19} (4832 Chronicles 32:30).
+Further, he repaired all the walls that were broken down, "and raised (heightened) upon it (the) towers,"^{fk20} and repaired (built?) "the other wall without" - probably that which inclosed the lower city - as well as "Millo, in the city of David," probably a strong tower with fortified buildings at the western side of the Tyropoeon, or Valley of Cheesemongers.
 Similarly, arms of defense were prepared and officers appointed.
 Best of all, he gathered his men and captains, and encouraged them with the chief of all comforts, the assurance that Another, greater and stronger than all the might of Assyria, was with them, not "an arm of flesh," but Jehovah their God, to help them and to fight their battles.